nnstreamer/nnstreamer/Documentation/synchronization-policies-at-mux-merge.md

 The other is "Refresh" policy.
 The Base timestamp is decided with the pad which receives a new buffer.
 The above 3 policies require all pads are collected state.
 It means all of the sinkpads of `tensor_mux` have to be filled.
 However, with "Refresh", `tensor_mux` pushes the buffers to srcpad when each sinkpad receives a new buffer.
 For the sinkpads which not received the new buffer will use again the previous one.

-Test case with "sync_mode=refresh" is below,
+Test case with "sync-mode=refresh" is below,

 ```
     sinkpad0         sinkpad1         sinkpad2